B2B Sales and Marketing: How a staffing company gained 242 qualified leads in just three months in a new market

 TERRA Staffing Group has been serving the Seattle area for three decades.
 It built a strong reputation for excellent service and was extremely well networked in that community.
-However, when TERRA opened a new division in Portland, Ore., in 2012, it had to start fresh – the company had no reputation to fall back on.
+However, when TERRA opened a new division in Portland, Ore., it had to start fresh – the company had no reputation to fall back on.

 Jenifer Lambert, Vice President of Sales and Marketing, TERRA, decided to use this opportunity to launch her sales efforts into the 21st century.
-The company’s existing sales process was proving to be a dinosaur predicated heavily on “intentions, moods and temperament.”
+The company’s existing sales process was proving to be a dinosaur predicated heavily on “intentions, moods, and temperament.”
 She couldn’t afford that in Portland, considering this was TERRA’s first expansion outside of Washington state.

-“We had to produce a quick return on investment, and I needed a profitable, predictable sales engine,”
+“We had to produce a quick return on investment, and I needed a profitable, predictable sales engine,” she explained.

 Fortunately, Lambert already had an ace team of closers – recruiting and staffing professionals who worked directly with clients to deliver results.